 Here are some examples of microlearning:

-Tests and Listening podcasts
+- Tests and Listening to podcasts

-Highlights of Microlearning / LMS
+Microlearning / LMS

 Use Lessons to create microlearning content